cesar-douady/open-lmake/doc/src/intro.md

 | a test suite file         | run modified/new tests                                               |                                                           |
 | a `cmd` in `Lmakefile.py` | run all jobs using corresponding rule and all depending jobs         | depending jobs are only executed if file actually changes |

+Notes:

+- there is no need for building dependencies (which .h are included where).
+These are determined automatically while the compiler runs by spying disk accesses.

 ## Further notes

 ### Use of the `critical` attribute